mongoosastic/mongoosastic/README.md

 Options are:

  * `saveOnSynchronize` - triggers Mongoose save (and pre-save) method when synchronizing a collection/index.
-Defaults to false
+Defaults to false (or global `saveOnSynchronize`)